- Did you suffer an injury in a Fort Worth Truck Accident?

-Trucker Negligence Can be a Major Factor in Truck Accidents
+Trucker Negligence Can be a Major Factor in Fort Worth Truck Accidents

 There are many trucks on the road, and inevitably they have to travel side by side with passenger vehicles, everywhere, all the time.
-While the drivers of passenger vehicles obviously can make mistakes that cause accidents involving trucks, commercial truck drivers commit errors that end in tragedy, not just for the trucker but the occupants of passenger vehicles around them.
+While the drivers of passenger vehicles obviously can make mistakes that cause Fort Worth truck crashes, commercial truck drivers commit errors that end in tragedy, not just for the trucker but the occupants of passenger vehicles around them.
 Negligent acts by truck drivers resulting in accidents can include:

 - Driving drowsy.
 According to federal statistics, about 13 percent of truckers were fatigued when they were involved in a crash.
 Other studies indicate driver fatigue could be a factor in 40 percent of all commercial truck accidents.